rsksmart/devportal/docs/01-concepts/rbtc/conversion-with-node-console.md

 ---

-This section explains how to try the Powpeg mechanism using your Rootstock (RSK) node and a command line.
+This section explains how to try the Powpeg mechanism using your Rootstock node and a command line.

 ## General Requirements
 - You need to be in full control of your BTC private key.